VaibhavPage/Distributed-CAN/README.md

     Menu 1 : File Store -
    i) Enter the name of file that you already have in the folder from where you are running FileTransImpl

-   Menu 2 : File Search -
+   2 : File Search -
    i) Enter name of the file that you want to search.

-   Menu 3 : Leave -
+   3 : Leave -
    i) When Node wants to leave .
 Displays the Node IP to which control is given.

    NOTE : As Professor said in class, this implementation does not handle any kind of odd shaped zone.

-   Menu 4 : Print Information -
+   4 : Print Information -
    i) Prints the information about node's name , its zone boundary, name of files it has, files coordinates, its neighbors name, their
       zone boundaries